MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 1. Select time analysis report to drill down into bottlenecks based on cases, variants, and time.

 > [!NOTE]
-> To re-analyze the process based on your latest flow runs, go to the process advisor analytics page and select **Refresh**.
-This will update your data and re-analyze the process.
+> To re-analyze the process based on your latest flow runs, go to the analytics page and select **Refresh**.
+This updates your data and re-analyzes the process.
 You can continue viewing the analytics while the analysis is processing.